-- To provide Head of Sixth Form and Heads of Year 12 and 13 weekly attendance reports from SIMs on Monday mornings. - To provide the Heads of Year 12 and 13 with the daily 'hot' list. - To prepare a weekly Persistent Absence list for Head of Sixth Form and Heads of Year 12 and 13. - To telephone home on a student's first day of absence if this is not previously explained. - To carry out a home visit if there is no parental contact within two days, where possible, with support from the Key Stage Hubs and/or Head of Sixth Form or Head of Year. - To follow up absences and address concerns with students, and agree on strategies to improve attendance. - To liaise with the Student Services Manager to discuss attendance issues and review intervention.
+- To provide Head of Sixth Form and Heads of Year 12 and 13 weekly attendance reports from Arbor on Monday mornings. - To provide the Heads of Year 12 and 13 with the daily 'focus' list. - To prepare a weekly Persistent Absence list for Head of Sixth Form and Heads of Year 12 and Driving tests and learning to drive or ride 13. - To telephone home on a student's first day of absence if this is not previously explained. - To carry out a home visit if there is no parental contact within two days, where possible, with support from the Key Stage Hubs and/or Head of Sixth Form or Head of Year. - To follow up absences and address concerns with students, and agree on strategies to improve attendance. - To liaise with the Student Services Manager to discuss attendance issues and review intervention.